Stuhr Museum: Design

 The museum features a living history village called Railroad Town, designed to evoke an 1890s-era prairie village and made up of many original period structures moved to the museum.
 It was designed by Edward Durell Stone and built in the New Formalism style by Geer-Melkus Construction Co., Inc. Among the structures in Railroad Town is the house where actor Henry Fonda was born in 1905.
 Movies filmed at the museum include Sarah, Plain and Tall (1991) and My Antonia (1995).
-The museum once had a working steam locomotive that traveled the narrow gauge Nebraska Midland Railroad on the museum grounds.
+The museum once had a working steam locomotive, White Pass and Yukon Route 69, that traveled the narrow gauge Nebraska Midland Railroad on the museum grounds.
+It was traded to the White Pass and Yukon Route in 2001 for a pair of three passenger trucks.